The Case for Climate Optimism

 Before you watch

-- What are the points that Jonah Goldman makes to argue that there’s good reason to be optimistic that humans can solve the climate crisis?
+- Why is Jonah Goldman optimistic that humans can solve the climate crisis?

-- According to this video, what is the role of private businesses and entrepreneurs in solving climate change?
+- What are the roles of private business and entrepreneurs in solving climate change?

-- What are some of the technological innovations that Rodi Guidero uses as examples to be hopeful about the future?
+- What is one technological innovation that Rodi Guidero uses as an example to be hopeful about the future?

 After you watch